opencluster/design/Trellis/Hosts.md

 ## Manual Host Provisioning
 Hosts can come in all sizes and from different sources.
-Also, some environments may be large and expensing, or small and inexpensive.
+Also, some environments may be large and expensive, or small and inexpensive.
 The trellis system shouldn't force people to use a much larger environment than they need, so it needs to be fairly flexible in the hosts that it can use.
 Essentially, you can add a host to the system in a couple of convenient ways.

 OpenCluster.org provides a service where config can be uploaded (automatically), and made available to new clients so that they know how to connect to the environment.